What Is Structured Data for SEO - How to Add It Guide

 Depending on your website, you may have dozens of pages or only a few.

 Either way, you want to keep track of your structured data efforts, especially for updating old pages.
 Creating a Microsoft Excel or Google Sheets document can help.
-You can list the URL, the structured data added, and the date updated, for example.
+You can list the URL, the schema markup added, and the date updated, for example.

 2. Select your structured data